 Barnard has taken the following steps to increase our emergency preparedness:

-- Barnard’s Emergency Management Plan has been updated and provides for a clear communications protocol and the formation of an Emergency Management Team to respond to large-scale campus and citywide emergencies.
+- Barnard’s Emergency Management Plan provides for a clear communications protocol and the formation of an Emergency Management Team to respond to large-scale campus and citywide emergencies.
 Senior members of the staff remain in regular contact with local, state, and federal agencies and receive the most up-to-date information and advice on the nature of the risks and the precautions to be taken.
-Our AVP for CARES attends regular briefings offered by the NYC Police concerning the City’s emergency preparedness.
+Our AVP for CARES attends meetings and receives briefings offered by the NYC Police concerning the City’s emergency preparedness.

 - Senior staff members participate in Columbia University’s Emergency Management Operations Team, and we have agreed to share resources, information, and support services as needed.
 Read Columbia’s latest statement on emergency preparedness.

-- Primary and backup emergency centers have been designated on campus, and a third backup center is being considered on the Columbia University campus.
+- Primary and backup emergency centers have been designated on campus, and a third backup center may be coordinated on the Columbia University campus.
 These areas will be used to direct the College’s activities in the event of a major disruption.
 These areas have backup utilities and equipment, communications capabilities, copies of critical college documents, rosters, building plans, and other essential contact information.